RAttab/lockless/README.md

   without having to worry about performance side-effects.

 - Check: Assertion library that meshes with Log to dump detailed historical information to aid debugging.
-Note that the Check and Log combo form a surprisingly effective debugging combo for lock-free algorithm which is why you'll see most classes in this library present a log object in its interface.
+Note that the Check and Log combo is surprisingly effective for debugging lock-free algorithms and data-structures which is why you'll see most classes in this library present a log object in its interface.

 - Rcu: Light implementation that uses no static members or extra threads.
 Currently, this version doesn't scale too well and I'm hoping to use